mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-03.md

 <!-- > -->

-Use `useState` to generate a state variable and setter function that that variable.
+Use `useState` to generate a state variable and setter function for that variable.

 ```JS
 function MyComponent() {